tomsch420/phd-thesis/chapters/probability_theory.typ

 The calculation of the first two moments of a Gaussian distribution is particular easy due to them being the parameters of the distribution.
 However, as soon as part of the Gaussian gets cut off by a conditioning on an interval, this property is lost.

 Consider a truncation of the normal on the general interval $["lower", "upper"]$.
 According to @ogasawara2021non, the numerical stable calculation of a moment on such a truncated normal is shown in @theorem:moment-truncated-normal.
-While a deep understanding of the theorem itself might not be crucial, it serves as a shining illustration.
+While a deep understanding of the theorem itself is not crucial for this thesis, it serves as a shining illustration.
 The theorem demonstrates the potential complexities that can arise when applying truncation to well-understood probability distributions, such as the normal distribution.
 This highlights the importance of careful consideration when employing truncation techniques in various contexts.

 #theorem([Moment of a truncated Gaussian Distribution @ogasawara2021non])[
 The function